Are you a medical professional looking for a new book to add to your collection? If so, you’re in the right place.

 Essentially, the book is more like a reaffirmation of the true principles of medical care.
 It spoke about Laguna Honda, a hospital that gave excellent care to patients despite limited resources.

-Last but definitely not the least is this book from Dr. Oscar London that dishes out inspiring words that’s sure to appeal to every true worker in the medical field.
+Last but definitely not the least is a book from Dr. Oscar London that dishes out inspiring words that’s sure to appeal to every true worker in the medical field.

-Kill as Few Patients as Possible details how he has survived the vagaries of office practice and been an advocate for his patients.
+Kill as Few Patients as Possible details how he has survived the various practices of being an advocate for his patients.
 Every doctor needs to read this book.